General Information on the Recruitment Process

 For more information about the position, please read the returning officer job description.

-To apply for the position of returning officer, you must complete the online application form and submit it by the closing date for the competition you are entering.
+To apply for a position of returning officer, you must complete the online application form and submit it by the closing date for the competition you are entering.
 If you have questions about how to complete the application form, please call us at 1-800-463-6868 or write to email@example.com.

 Read the Statement of Qualifications for Persons Appointed as Returning Officers for more information regarding qualifications and general conditions of appointment.